Press, Partners, Projects

-PeaceQuilts currently has a number of quilts on display at the aSHEville Museum, whose mission is to contribute to the creation of a more just and equitable world by sharing engaging stories, facts, narratives, and visual imagery of the richly varied achievements and experiences of women and girls throughout the world.
+PeaceQuilts has had a number of quilts on display at the aSHEville Museum, whose mission is to contribute to the creation of a more just and equitable world by sharing engaging stories, facts, narratives, and visual imagery of the richly varied achievements and experiences of women and girls throughout the world.

 Michigan State University Museum is the science and culture museum at MSU and Michigan's first Smithsonian Institution affiliate.
 Founded in 1857, it has comprehensive natural science collections and the university's most extensive and diverse cultural collections.
 These collections are used for research, education, exhibition, outreach and engagement projects.
 Included in the collection is 'Bel Peyizan Lakay' by Denise Estavat of PeaceQuilts Peace Cooperative.